-Used to prevent departed employees doing things like joining a competitor, we know how frustrating restrictive covenant issues can be when you’re looking to move forward with your career.
+Used to prevent former employees doing things like joining a competitor, we know how frustrating restrictive covenant issues can be when you’re looking to move forward with your career.

-Just by getting in touch you can arrange to talk with our team of skilled employment solicitors, who will be happy to guide you through everything you need to know about how to best deal with restrictive covenants.
+Just get in touch to talk with our team of skilled employment solicitors, who will be happy to guide you through everything you need to know about how to best deal with restrictive covenants.

 What are restrictive covenants?

 Restrictive covenants are written into contracts to protect the interests of an employer in the event of the contracted employee leaving the business.

 For example, a restrictive covenant might prevent you from leaving a particular job and going to work for one of that company’s direct competitors, or it might stop you from setting up a competing business in the same sector or even geographical area as your employer.

 Restrictive covenants are also enforced to prevent you from leaving a job and having contact with clients or customers that you built relationships with in your previous role, and from poaching your former colleagues to come and join you in your new venture.

 The details of your particular circumstances will hold the answer to this question, which makes it all the more important to lean on a knowledgeable solicitor for help.
 If your employment has been terminated, it could be that any restrictive covenants will be void.

 However, if the restrictive covenants protect a legitimate business interest held by your former employer, then they may well be enforceable.